Connor scores twice for Jets, Blackhawks drop 8th straight

 Kahun squeezed Winnipeg's lead to 4-2 after he banged in a rebound at 7:09.
 DeBrincat sent a sharp-angled shot between the post and Brossoit to make it 4-3 at 6:08 of the third, but Perreault scored on the power play to regain the two-goal lead at 11:36.

-Kane extended his points streak to four games with two goals and four assists.
+NOTES: Kane extended his points streak to four games with two goals and four assists. ...
+Winnipeg was 3 for 5 on the power play and Chicago 0 for 2.

-NOTES: Ward make an arching glove save to thwart Connor's hat-trick bid late in the second.

 UP NEXT